 People or organisations who contact us

-When you contact us or obtain services from us, we may save your details in order that we might provide you with information you have requested from us or which we feel may interest you, where you have consented to be contacted for such purposes.
+When you contact us or obtain services from us, we may save your details in order that we might provide you with information you have requested from us or which we feel may interest you, where it is in our legitimate interest or where you have consented to be contacted for such purposes.

-From time to time we may run a competition, in which case we will be named as the promoter of the competition.
+From time-to-time we may run a competition, in which case we will be named as the promoter of the competition.
 Please refer to the competition terms and conditions for specific information on how we will use your personal data in relation to the specific competition you enter.
 Any personal information provided by you in the competition entry may be held and used by us or our agents and suppliers in order to administer the competition in accordance with the competition terms.
-We will ask for you consent before processing your personal data in this manner.

 NOW: Pensions’ services